yktoo/yktoo.com/content/blog/0251/index.en.md

 The photo above depicts a couple of models I possess.
 They both look pretty much like a regular USB stick, with the exception of a USB output at the side.
 In order to get voltage/current readings, you have to plug it between the USB port and the gadget being charged.

-The one on the right is labelled //Keweisi//, whatever that means, and there's no further model names to these.
+The one on the right is labelled {{< fl "Keweisi" >}}, whatever that means, and there's no further model names to these.
 Therefore I'll refer to them as "No. 1" and "No. 2".

 ## Tester No. 1 {#model-1}